-The afternoon course on immigration (taught in English) will introduce students to a complex theme through a mix of disciplinary perspectives and case studies—some of them dealing with French-speaking and Spanish-speaking cultures.
-Using readings and outside lectures to structure discussions and projects, the course professors will draw on local resources, including an all-day field trip—with visits to ethnic markets, neighborhoods, cultural and religious centers—to explore the rich, multi-cultural and multi-ethnic life of the Twin Cities.
+The afternoon course on migration (taught in English) will introduce students to this complex theme through a mix of disciplinary perspectives and case studies—many of them dealing with French- and Spanish-speaking cultures.
+Using readings and outside guest speakers to structure discussions and projects, the course professors will draw on local resources, including an all-day field trip—with visits to ethnic markets, neighborhoods, cultural and religious centers—to explore the rich diversity and multi-cultural and multi-ethnic life of the Twin Cities and its environs.

-After three weeks students will emerge from our institute with an introduction to college-level work in areas of global study.
-And because we have important matters to discuss and write about, their ease in French or Spanish will increase dramatically.
+After three weeks students will emerge from our institute with an introduction to college-level work in areas of global studies, as well as increased proficiency in their chosen language.
 The entire staff of LGI is excited to welcome you to Carleton!